keving90/JDBC-and-MySQL-GUI-Java/README.md

 ## Demonstration

-GUI is displayed when the program begins.
+The GUI is displayed when the program begins.
 Notice that when the user clicks on a row, the text fields are updated:

 <img width="597" alt="screen shot 2018-01-23 at 5 41 32 pm" src="https://user-images.githubusercontent.com/30678180/35310136-c39523d0-0064-11e8-9251-c404259aa81b.png">